Augustus Tolton: Priesthood

 Tolton was ordained to the priesthood in Rome on April 24, 1886 at age 31 in the Archbasilica of Saint John Lateran.
 His first public Mass was inside St. Peter's Basilica on Easter Sunday, 1886.
 Expecting to serve as a missionary priest in the midst of the ongoing Scramble for Africa, Tolton had carefully studied his ancestral continent's regional cultures and languages.

 Tolton's plans, however, ran into an unexpected roadblock in the person of Cardinal Giovanni Simeoni, the Prefect of the Congregation for the Propagation of the Faith.
 As early as November 1883, Cardinal Simeoni, as the head of the Catholic Church's global missionary network, had summoned all the bishops of the Catholic Church in the United States, which was still considered a mission territory, to Rome.
 During their meeting with him, the Cardinal had shared a list of twelve concerns he wished the American Bishops to address.
 In particular, Simeoni, "noted that little had been done for emancipated slaves since the last Council.
 [He] also proposed a special collection in parishes that would benefit missions to Blacks in America."

 This is why, when a newly ordained Tolton was redirected to return to the United States to serve as a Catholic missionary to the Black community, Cardinal Simeoni quipped, while, issuing the order in a document that still survives in the Vatican archives, "America has been called the most enlightened nation.
 We will see if it deserves the honor.
 If America has never seen a Negro priest, it will see one now."

 Tolton offered his first Mass on American soil at St. Mary's Hospital in Hoboken, New Jersey on July 7, 1886.
 He then offered a Solemn High Mass at St. Benedict the Moor Catholic Church in Hell's Kitchen, Manhattan, New York City on 11 July 1886.

 His first Mass in Quincy was on July 18, 1886 at St. Boniface.
-He attempted to organize a parish there, but over the years, met with resistance from both White ethnic Catholics (many of whom were German-Americans) and, even more so, from African American Protestant ministers, who feared members of their congregations defecting to Catholicism.
+He attempted to organize an African-American parish in the city, but over the years, met with resistance from both White ethnic Catholics (many of whom were German-Americans) as well as African American Protestant ministers, who feared members of their congregations defecting to Catholicism.
+The pastor at St. Boniface, Fr Michael Weiss, was among Tolton's main detractors.
 He organized St. Joseph Catholic Church and school in Quincy but ran into opposition from the new dean of the parish, who wanted white worshipers turned away from his Masses.